yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 to see if they offer privacy options, such as not listing your number on caller ID or allowing you to opt out of sales of phone numbers.

 ### Consider opting out of direct marketing and telemarketing.
 This list, compiled by Griffin Boyce, has a lot of information on doing so: [https://github.com/glamrock/data-brokers/blob/master/data-brokers.md](https://github.com/glamrock/data-brokers/blob/master/data-brokers.md).

-A good place to start is to opt out at the Direct Marketing Association. [https://dmachoice.thedma.org/register.php](https://dmachoice.thedma.org/register.php), which costs $2 for 10 years.
+You can also opt out of targeted ads using cookies and similar technology at the browser level at https://optout.aboutads.info.

 ### Opt out of prescreened credit offers
 Follow the instructions at [https://www.optoutprescreen.com/](https://www.optoutprescreen.com/)